David and Catherine Birnie: Kate Moir

 On 9 November, 17-year-old Kate Moir was abducted at knifepoint after accepting a ride from the Birnies.
 David held a knife to her throat and forced her to ring her mother.
 Moir told her mother that she had too much to drink and was staying at a friend's house, hoping her mother would realise it was a ruse and call the friend, knowing she was not a drinker.
 Moir later stated that she asked them if they intended to kill or rape her, and was informed, "We'll only rape you if you're good".
 She was forced to dance for the Birnies, and slept in their bed while handcuffed to David.

 After David went to work on the day following her capture, Catherine went to the front door to carry out a drug deal and forgot to chain Moir to the bed.
 Moir broke the lock of a nearby window and climbed through but hit her head on concrete.
 After knocking on various neighbours' doors, she jumped a gate and was attacked by David's dog.
 She ran into a nearby vacuum cleaner shop, informing the owner that she had been raped.
-Moir detailed her ordeal to police; while some of the officers were initially skeptical of her story, 22-year-old Constable Laura Handcock believed her from the outset due to the amount of detail she provided, including the Birnies' address and telephone number.
+Moir detailed her ordeal to police; while some of the officers were initially skeptical of her story, 22-year-old Constable Laura Hancock believed her from the outset due to the amount of detail she provided, including the Birnies' address and telephone number.

 The Birnies had given themselves aliases, but Moir had read David's name on a medicine bottle.
 Moir stated the couple had watched the film Rocky on video, and described a drawing she had concealed in the house as proof of her presence.
 Subsequently, police found the drawing and the video cassette copy of Rocky in the Birnies' VCR.
 The Birnies were arrested, and during their interviews they gave conflicting information; Catherine denied ever meeting Moir, while David insisted Moir had come to their house voluntarily to engage in consensual sex.
 Detective Sergeant Vince Katich convinced David to confess and reveal where the previous victims had been buried.